aquitania99/sydney-kids-activities/README.md

 | Tools | DB Browser (free GUI) | pgAdmin, DBeaver |
 | Good for | Prototypes, local tools | Production apps |

 For this project: SQLite.
-If you grow to a real multi-user app, the migration to PostgreSQL is a one-day job — SQLAlchemy makes it almost transparent.
+If you grow to a real multi-user app, the migration to PostgreSQL is a one-day job, SQLAlchemy makes it almost transparent.

 ### Table design